modernweb-dev/rocket/site/pages/10--docs/30--guides/30--images.rocket.md

 - producing multiple sizes so users download images that are meant for their resolution
 - outputting multiple formats so the device can choose the best image format it supports

-And the best thing about is you don't need to do anything.
+And the best thing is you don't need to do anything.

 ## Usage